I value publicly funded, quality and resourced higher education in Ireland

 Irish general election

 As the general election approaches, the I Value Higher Education campaign invites people to raise higher education as an issue with candidates when they canvass.
 If enough people commit to the value of higher education, the funding of free public higher education and quality higher education, then we can achieve a positive outcome to our just campaign.

 The campaign is organised by the Teachers’ Union of Ireland (TUI) http://www.tui.ie/ .
 Trade unions, organisations, associations, community groups can confirm support for the campaign:

 The Irish Federation of University Teachers (IFUT) has confirmed support 17/11/2015 http://www.ifut.ie/ .

 The Union of Students in Ireland (USI) has joined the campaign 18/12/2015 https://usi.ie/

-Dr Aidan Kenny needs your help with “Minister for Education and Skills Ireland: I value publicly funded, quality and resourced higher education in Ireland”.
-Join Dr Aidan and 1,260 supporters today.
+Teachers' Union of Ireland, Union of Students in Ireland needs your help with “Minister for Education and Skills Ireland: I value publicly funded, quality and resourced higher education in Ireland”.
+Join Teachers' Union of Ireland, Union of Students in Ireland and 1,260 supporters today.